8 AM-9 PM CST. Mon-Fri

 - The plan may include coverage for Part A, Part B or both.

-Senior age people desire coverage under the Social Security Medicare program.
+Senior aged people desire coverage under the Social Security Medicare program.
 There are some people who, either by residency status or other reasons, may not be currently eligible for Medicare.
-All permanent residents and citizens of the United States are eligible for Medicare at some point in time.
+All permanent residents of the United States are eligible for Medicare at some point in time.
 There are three conditions for which The Bridge Plan plan is used as a substitute.

 Medicare Restriction #1: Medicare will usually accept people who have been a permanent resident of the United States for at least five years.
 This does not require citizenship or any pre-payment into Social Security prior to eligibility.
 The only requirement is that they must pay a monthly premium to have both Part A and Part B.